ApayRus/EngEasy-content/vocabulary/lexemes/demonstratives.md

 ---
+name: demonstrative
-forms: singular | plural
+forms: singular, plural
 ---

 # 5

-this | these
+this these
-that | those
+that those